optimisticside/roclass/README.md

 <center> <h1>Roclass</h1></center>
-Roclass is a simple framework for object-oriented programming written in lua.
+Roclass is an extrimely lightweight, simple framework for object-oriented programming written in lua.
 It supports class extension, properties, and provides a clean interface.

 ## Usage
 When the Roclass module is required, it will return a class-creation function.
 There is no need to pass any parameters to this function, but the first parameter is for the class's name.
 This is useful for when printing an object of the class.